rishabhrajkapoor/Arthropod-HGT-Chimeras/README.md

 Tabulate and plot information related to the taxonomic origin of HGT intervals and their putative origins in symbionts (Figure 3 and supplementary table IV).

 ### within_genome_parent_v2.ipynb
-Run within-genome blastp searches for parent genes and perform analysis for tandem duplicates/retroduplicates (Figure 4).
+Run within-genome DIAMOND blastp searches for parent genes and perform analysis for tandem duplicates/retroduplicates (Figure 4).
+Calls the scripts "make_genome_db.sh" and "run_diamond_query.sh" for within-genome DIAMOND search.
 Outputs in supplementary table VIII.

 ### codon_and_gc_content_analysis.ipynb
 Compare the GC content and codon use of HGT and metazoan regions (Figure 5A).
 Outputs in supplementary table IX.